-This is Google testing, and stack ranking your page based off user engagement metrics.
+That is Google testing and stack-ranking your page based on user engagement metrics.

 Think about it this way.

-If we showed you two pieces of content about a topic you don’t know anything about.
+Imagine we showed you two pieces of content on a topic about which you knew nothing.

 Say, quantum physics, or quantum computing.